pepmartinez/keuss/docusaurus/docs/04-usage/05-buckets.md

 Two bucked-based backends were added, both based on mongodb: [bucket-mongo](#bucket-mongo) and [bucket-mongo-safe](#bucket-mongo-safe).
 Both are usable, but there is little gain on using fhe first over the second: `bucket-mongo` was used as a prototyping area, and although perfectly usable, it turned out `bucket-mongo-safe` is better in almost every aspect: it provides better guarantees and more features, at about the same performance.

+Starting with v1.7.0, `bucket-mongo` has been removed: it provided virtually no benefit over `bucket-mongo-safe` and had some clear disadvantages; as a consequence, it was deemed unneeded and redundant

 ### bucket-mongo-safe

 In addition to the general options, the factory accepts the following extra options: